MehdiN/snakes-classification/README.md

 This repository has for aim to propose an algorithm to classify between differents species of snakes.

-Fist, we will focus on the following species:
+Fist, we will try to differentiate on the following species as they share a common geographical range:

 * *Agkistrodon contortrix*